 Share this Article

 An affordable housing developer is accepting applications to buy 83 new townhouses in East New York, Brooklyn through a housing lottery.
+[Editor's Note: This 2018 lottery has ended.
+Go to Housing Connect to search for current NYC housing lotteries.]

 The houses are set aside for households making $49,997-$153,790, and run from two-bedroom, single-family houses to two-family houses with three-bedroom apartments.
 They start at $197,500, with a 5 percent down payment required for all homes, and a household asset limit of $166,950, plus the required down payment amount.